-So has Apple created a flagship device that the faithful will lust after, or is the iPhone 7 Plus merely an incremental update that will leave those looking to upgrade turning elsewhere; and is that wide body just too large for a smartphone?
+So did Apple created a flagship device that the faithful will lust after, or is the iPhone 7 Plus merely an incremental update that will leave those looking to upgrade turning elsewhere; and is that wide body just too large for a smartphone?

 iPhone 7 Plus review: Similar design with some tweaks